TurboWarp/docs/docs/packager/offline.md

 ## Desktop App {#desktop}

 You can download [TurboWarp Desktop](https://desktop.turbowarp.org/), which includes an offline version of the packager.
-You can access it by pressing the "(?)" button in the top right corner then select the packager.
+You can access it by pressing file > package project.
 The built-in packager will automatically load the project you have open in the editor.

 ## Standalone HTML {#html}